YesmarEnvSci/HNFP/README.md

 ----------

-**[Setup Instructions](http://psu-envstats.github.io/GitHub-for-RStudio) for Group Project using GitHub and RStudio**, or this [link](https://github.com/PSU-Env/GitHub-for-RStudio) that also has helpful images.
+**Helful setup instructions for group project using GitHub and RStudio** can be found at this [link](https://github.com/PSU-Env/GitHub-for-RStudio) and also has helpful screen-shot images.